Nicholas Procter Burgh: Reception

-Another 1940 publication in the Combustion journal mentioned that:
+Again, a 1940 publication in the Combustion journal mentioned that:

 Most interesting treatise on boilers, by N. P. Burgh, published in 1873, has just come to the attention of the Editor.
 Because of the many unique arrangements therein presented, it is believed that Combustion readers will find a description of some of these designs of particular interest in revealing the ingenuity and thinking of engineers of those days.

-Burgh's work was not completely forgotten.
-Also in the second part of the 20th century references to his work kept being made.
-For example, in 1967 Adrian Arthur Bennett mentioned Burgh's books "Rules for Designing, Constructing and Erecting Land and Marine Engines and Boilers," and "Modern Screw Propulsion" playing a role in the introduction of Western science and technology into China in the Nineteenth-century.
-In 1990 Stephen Hughes referred to Burgh's correspondence on the beam engine in his The Archaeology of an Early Railway System. and Richard L. Hills mentioned his work in his "History of the Stationary Steam Engine."
+Later references to Burgh's work can be found.
+For example, in 1967 Adrian Arthur Bennett mentioned Burgh's books Rules for Designing, Constructing and Erecting Land and Marine Engines and Boilers," and Modern Screw Propulsion playing a role in the introduction of Western science and technology into China in the 19th century.
+In 1990 Stephen Hughes referred to Burgh's correspondence on the beam engine in The Archaeology of an Early Railway System. and Richard L. Hills mentioned his work in his History of the Stationary Steam Engine.